+'''

-select' BRSP to erase a character just entered (long press to clear); Info again to continue select 'OR' when you are ready to search select 'CANCEL' to cancel and go back to the previous menu
+select '[BRSP]' to erase a character just entered (long press to clear); Info again to continue

+'''

+select 'OR' when you are ready to search

+select 'CANCEL' to cancel and go back to the previous menu

-Once the artist or tag is entered highlight 'OR' and press the Tuning/Select control to search.
-See also 'Text Entry' on page 9.
+Once the artist or tag is entered highlight 'DR' and press the Tuning/ Select control to search.

 - Rotate and then press the Tuning/Select control to choose one of the tags or artists offered.
-The display will show 'Connecting...' and the radio will begin playing content guided by the search. - If you wish to skip the current track, press the Fast-forward button to start playback of another track based on your selection.
+The display will show 'Connecting...' and the sound system will begin playing content guided by the search. - 6.
+If you wish to skip the current track, press the Fast-forward button to start playback of another track based on your selection.

-You can use the Love and Ban buttons (see the preceding page) to tell Last.fm which tracks you particularly like or which tracks you wish to ban from your library.
+You can use the Love and Ban buttons to tell Last.fm which tracks you particularly like or which tracks you wish to ban from your library.